-Us New Yorkers are privileged to live in a city with an outstanding volume (and history) of bagels.
-If every person in NYC woke up and decided they wanted an untoasted bagel with schmear today, they’d be able to get a decent version close enough to wherever they live.
+New Yorkers are privileged to live in a city with an outstanding volume (and history) of bagels.
 Even the run-of-the-mill bodega bagel is a dream compared to what you’ll find at dedicated bagel stores in many other cities.
-But what about New York’s best bagels?
-The ones that have stood the test of time since the 1950s, or are making their distinct mark on a city already known for bagels.
-The ones that scoff, “aww that’s cute that LA likes bagels now, too.”
+But we're here to tell you about New York City's best bagels—the ones that have been around since the 1950s, as well as the newcomers that are making their mark on a city already known for bagels.
 You’ll find those—the city’s best bagels—below.

-If we had to pick one singular bagel to reign supreme over all of its New York City carbohydrate kin, it’s the untoasted everything bagel with scallion cream cheese from Absolute Bagels on Broadway and West 108th Street.
+If we had to pick one bagel to reign supreme over all of its New York City carbohydrate kin, it’s the untoasted everything bagel with scallion cream cheese from Absolute Bagels on Broadway and West 108th Street.
 Tiny and round like a softball, each springy dough globe you’ll find here has a blistered bottom.
 The dough itself tastes malty and sweet, like it had a daydream years ago about being a dessert.
-But the real magic is how Absolute Bagels’ subtle sweetness is counteracted by the salty garlic everything seasoning that adheres to the exterior.
-Absolute Bagels also makes fantastic Thai iced tea (the place was founded by Sam Thongkrieng, who moved from Bangkok to NYC in the ’80s and worked at Ess-A-Bagel for years).
-Try one and it’ll add some needed relief to the salty-garlicky, cream cheese-gushing experience.
+But the real magic is how the bagel's subtle sweetness is counteracted by the salty garlic everything seasoning that adheres to the exterior.
+Absolute Bagels also makes fantastic Thai iced tea—the place was founded by Sam Thongkrieng, who moved from Bangkok to NYC in the ’80s and worked at Ess-A-Bagel for years.
+Try one, and it’ll add some needed relief to the salty-garlicky, cream cheese-gushing experience.

-In 2011, someone with experience at places like Kossar’s, Zabar’s, and Eleven Madison Park opened up a bagel and appetizing shop with a seafood expert who used to work at a market called Fish Tales.
+In 2011, someone with experience at places like Kossar’s, Zabar’s, and Eleven Madison Park opened a bagel and appetizing shop with a seafood expert who used to work at a market called Fish Tales.
 That’s the story of Shelsky’s, and it partly explains the time-tested technique behind these airy bagels and their fixings.
 The bagels at this store on Court Street in Cobble Hill all have at least a couple of air pockets and a caramelized exterior.
-If you want to keep things simple and fishy, get the classic “Member Of The Tribe,” which comes with nova, plain or scallion cream cheese (you want scallion), on a bagel or bialy.
+If you want to keep things simple and fishy, get the classic “Member Of The Tribe,” which comes with nova and plain or scallion cream cheese (you want scallion) on a bagel or bialy.
 But we also love the pastrami smoked salmon.
-It’s so peppery and glossy, we often think of making curtains with it.
 If you live closer to Park Slope or Gowanus, Shelsky’s has a second location there.

 The bagels at Tompkins Square Bagels in the East Village may appear gargantuan, but they pass the smush test with flying colors.
-These springy, air pocket-laden, kettle boiled bagels somehow contort to their sandwich fillings - which is why this is one of the few bagel shops where we recommend ordering a breakfast sandwich with gooey American cheese, crispy bacon, and perfectly soft egg crepe.
-If you’re a cream cheese purist, prepare to be offended by Tompkins Square Bagels’ various chocolate chip cookie and olive varieties in the refrigerator case in front of the counter.
+These springy, air pocket-laden, kettle boiled bagels are ideal for sandwiches, which is why this is one of the few bagel shops where we recommend ordering a BEC.
+If you’re a cream cheese purist, prepare to be offended by Tompkins Square Bagels’ chocolate chip cookie and chipotle avocado varieties in the refrigerator case in front of the counter.
 But make no mistake, the straightforward bagels are the reasons this place always has a line in the mornings.